thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

   <https://github.com/jeroenbeijer/SDRReceiver>
   The download is on the right, click on the 'Releases', then on that page, at the bottom, click on 'Assets' and select the file with win_x86 in it.
   This will download it on your PC, once there, extract it into a directory of your liking.
 You don't have to install it, so it will be run from the directory you extract it.
 I simply left it in my downloads folder.
   ## Satellite ini file
   Once you have downloaded and unzipped the receiver software, the next thing is to get your satellite ini file and copy or create it in the same directory as SDRReceiver.
   At the time of me typing this, there are only a few ini files for the satellites.
 I hope that the community will share their files and we can have them all on this website to download.
   For now, there are a few here: <https://github.com/jeroenbeijer/SDRReceiver/tree/master/sample_ini>
   The main missing one is L-Band for 143E.
 If you have it, please let me know.
   Download the .ini file into the same directory as your SDRReceiver unzipped into.
   Now, from Windows Explorer, hold down the left shift key and right mouse click to pull up the menu.
 From that pop up menu select either Open Command Prompt, or Open PowerShell Window Here. (depending on your version of Windows).
-  That will open a back or blue box, now start typing the command `SDR` and hit the tab key, this will auto complete the command to the .exe and then you just add `-s` and then name of your ini file.
+  That will open a back or blue box window, now start typing the command `SDR` and hit the tab key, this will auto complete the command to the .exe and then you just add `-s` and then name of your ini file.
   The full command is thus `.\SDRReceiver.exe -s 54w.ini`
   If you computer throws an error that it cant find the ini, then Windows might have saved it with a hidden .txt extension, so type this: `.\SDRReceiver.exe -s 54w.ini.txt` (Of course use the name of your .ini file)
   It should work.
 If not, then you did not put the .ini file in the same directory as the SDRReceiver software.